-- Research Component-see the appropriate department - Complete and Submit the Final Application for Comprehensive Assessment & Graduate Degree-required no later than the third week of the student's final trimester (1st week during summer); available online or in the Graduate Office.
+- Research Component-see the appropriate department - Complete and Submit the online Final Application for Comprehensive Assessment & Graduate Degree-required no later than the third week of the student's final trimester (1st week during summer).
 The department will notify the student with specific date and time of assessment.
-Must be filed even if the student does not intend to participate in the commencement ceremony. - Students in degree programs with the Department of Curriculum & Instruction must also submit a Portfolio Evaluation Application the trimester before anticipated graduation. - Last trimester of graduate study-check with the Graduate Office to make sure records are complete. - Prior to Commencement-a commencement schedule will be e-mailed from the Registrar's Office including cap, gown and hood order form. - A one-time graduation fee will be assessed by the Cashiering Office; this fee must be paid even if the student does not participate in the commencement ceremony.
+Must be filed even if the student does not intend to participate in the commencement ceremony. - Students in degree programs with the Department of Professional Education for Reading, English Language Learners, Special Education, Teaching: Early Childhood and Teaching: Elementary (Self-Contained) must also submit a Portfolio Evaluation Application the trimester before anticipated graduation. - Last trimester of graduate study-check with the Graduate Office to make sure records are complete. - Prior to Commencement-a commencement schedule will be e-mailed from the Registrar's Office including cap, gown and hood order information. - A one-time graduation fee will be assessed by the Cashiering Office; this fee must be paid even if the student does not participate in the commencement ceremony.